-If you’ve been following Lively – or have spotted Vital Proteins on Instagram (@vitalproteins) – you’re probably well on your way to becoming a collagen pro.
-In recent years, we’ve addressed users’ most frequently asked questions about hydrolyzed collagen and the different types of collagen, among other topics.
+If you’ve been following Lively – or have spotted Vital Proteins® on Instagram (@vitalproteins) – you’re probably well on your way to becoming a collagen pro.
+In recent years, we’ve addressed users’ most frequently asked questions about hydrolyzed collagen and the varying types of collagen, among other topics.
 But one question we keep seeing over and over again: How much collagen is too much to take?
 Keep reading for a refresher and find out our answer to this particular inquiry.

+As we age, and the more stress we put on our body, the greater the impact on collagen production.
 At a certain age – around 25 to be exact – our body’s natural collagen production begins to decline.
 Collagen is responsible for helping to promote strong hair, skin, nails and joints.** This is why we recommend supplementing your diet with our products in an attempt to help boost these health benefits.

 As is the case with all our Vital Proteins products, we recommend following our suggested serving size, which is 1-2 scoops.
 If you’re thinking of going above that, we recommend consulting first with your doctor.

 Looking for more answers?
-Read How Much Collagen Should You Take A Day?
+Read How Much Collagen Should You Take A Day.

 We offer a wide variety of collagen products catered to you and your lifestyle.
 From Vital Performance to Blueberry Moon Milk Collagen Latte™, there are many options to choose from.
 So if you're ready to meet your match, find your perfect pairing based on your preferences here.
 Otherwise, we encourage you to start by shopping some of our more popular canisters, below!